Insurance Agency M&A: How Brokers Overcharge

 Our assessment: The labor cost of listing creation doesn't justify a percentage-of-sale fee structure.

-Service #2: Buyer Matching
+Service 2: What Does Buyer Matching Actually Deliver?

 What the broker does: